madutv/nlp-wiki-data-py/README.md

+# Create Train, Test and Validation Datasets from wikipedia.

 Create Train, Test and Validation Datasets for NLP from wikipedia.
 Datasets are created using provided seed WikiPages and also by traversing links within pages that meet the specified match pattern.
 Idea is to leverage links within wiki pages to create more data.